$L^2$-Euler characteristics and the Thurston norm: Introduction

 \subsection{Acknowledgments.}

 The first author gratefully acknowledges the support provided by the SFB 1085 ``Higher Invariants'' at the University of Regensburg, funded by the Deutsche Forschungsgemeinschaft {DFG}.
 The paper is financially supported by the Leibniz-Preis of the second author granted by the {DFG} and the ERC Advanced Grant ``KL2MG-interactions'' (no. 662400) of the second author granted by the European Research Council.
+We wish to thank the referee for reading an earlier version thoroughly and for giving lots of helpful feedback.
+We are particularly grateful to the referee for pointing out to use the proof of (3c) of Theorem~\ref{the:Status_of_the_Atiyah_Conjecture}.

 \typeout{------------ Section 1: Brief review of the Thurston norm -------------}